agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 Core projects endorsing this SPEC would mean that they:

-- enable interactivity within applicable sections of their documentation websites through the interfaces described in this document, such as
+1. enable interactivity within applicable sections of their documentation websites, such as
     - the API reference sections (e.g., for "Examples" sections for public API methods and classes)
     - narrative long-form content (tutorials, how-to guides, etc. that are written in the form of notebooks)
     - and so on
-- further encourage other Scientific Python projects to adopt similar interfaces to make their documentation websites interactive.
+2. further encourage other Scientific Python projects to adopt similar interfaces to make their documentation websites interactive, and
+3. take interactive documentation deployments into account when making decisions about the future of their documentation, and
+4. consider the suggestions made in this SPEC when doing so, wholly or in part.

 ### Ecosystem Adoption